MabezDev/talks/esp-rust-intro.md

 # Ownership

 - Fundamental set of rules that governs how a Rust program manages memory.
-- Applies to both stack and heap.
+- Applies to both stack _and_ heap memory.

 # Ownership